dust39/animated-enigma/readme.md

 This is a work in progress.

 #### Git / GitHub
 I also learned and utilized Git a great deal through this project.
 I learned Git terminal command using GitBash.
 I learned and utilized teriminal commands noted below in the list below.
 I made commits anytime I made changes and pushed those commits to my GitHub repository.
-Check it out my commit history on this project [Here] (https://github.com/dust39/animated-enigma/commits/main).
+Check it out my commit history on this project [Here](https://github.com/dust39/animated-enigma/commits/main).
 -Git init : to initialize my lcoal repository
 -Git status: to check the status of any file changes in my local repository.
 -Git add: to add my changed files to a staging area.